corbado/example-passkeys-php-symfony/README.md

 2. **PROJECT_ID**: your projectId which can be found on the top right of the dev panel (pro-xxxxxxxxxx)
 3. **API_SECRET**: your apiSecret which can be created on the `API credentials` page
 4. **NGROK_URL** Your ngrok URL which you received a few steps before (in our case `https://d15e-212-204-96-162.eu.ngrok.io`)
+5. (Optional) **HTTP_BASIC_AUTH_USERNAME**: If you change the username here, you also have to enter the new value into the dev panel, as seen in 2.3.4..
+5. (Optional) **HTTP_BASIC_AUTH_PASSWORD**: If you change the password here, you also have to enter the new value into the dev panel, as seen in 2.3.4..

 Congrats, you're set!
 Once you restart your symfony server the authentication process should be fully operational.